noblechloe/DataVisualization/README.md

 ### The Life of Vera Wang
-This timline shows the life of Vera Wang and some of her most notable accomplishmnets.
+This timline shows the life of Vera Wang and some of her most notable accomplishments.
 I made this timeline using TimelineJS.
 The data about Vera Wang was all collected from Wikipedia.
 I chose to do a timeline on Vera Wang because I love fashion and I find her very inspiring.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1aa5WWyJl8cRiMWQ5H61V0L7aJFxuhyjxdhB36XFqXY0&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>